Making these easy homemade dog treats this holiday season is a great way to get the whole family involved in holiday baking.

-Plus, it’s a lovely homemade holiday gift for anyone you know who has a dog – teachers, coworkers, relatives, and friends.
+Plus, they’re a lovely homemade holiday gift for anyone you know who has a dog – teachers, coworkers, relatives, and friends.
 And of course, your dog will thank every time you give her a homemade dog treat!

-What I especially love about this homemade dog treats recipe is that you can work around any food allergies your dog or kids may have.
-That’s why I made this easy homemade dog treat recipe with sunflower butter instead of peanut butter.
+What I especially like about dog treat recipes is that you can work around any food allergies your dog or kids may have.
+That’s why I made this easy homemade dog treat with sunflower butter instead of peanut butter.

-My daughter, Lucie, has a peanut allergy, so we don’t let our dog have any treats made with peanut butter.
+My daughter, Lucie, has a nut allergy, so we don’t let our dog have any treats made with peanut butter.
 That’s because my daughter shouldn’t touch anything made with peanuts.

-You see, our dog, Nellie, loves licking people.
-So if she licked Lucie after snacking on a treat made with peanut butter, Lucie would probably break out in hives.
+You see, since our dog, Nellie, loves licking people, if she licked Lucie after snacking on a dog treat made with peanut butter, Lucie would probably break out in hives.
 Not something I want to happen during the busy holiday season!

 However, if there aren’t any peanut allergies in your family, go ahead and make up a batch of homemade dog treats with your favorite natural peanut butter brand.

-Before making this homemade dog treats recipe, I did check to make sure that all the ingredients are OK for most dogs to have.
+Before making these easy homemade dog treats, I checked to make sure that all the ingredients are OK for most dogs to have.
 However, make sure you check the ingredients list to make sure your four-legged friend isn’t allergic to a specific ingredient.

 Sunflower butter is OK for dogs to have – and my dog Nellie is CRAZY about it.
 (The only nut butter dogs should stay away from is any with macadamia nuts.)
 However, check the label of the sunflower butter brand you buy to make sure everything else in it is OK for your dog.

-To cut the treats, I used a dog bone shaped cookie cutter from the Wilton Dog, Bone and Paw Print Cookie Cutter Set.
-Wilton also has a dog-shaped and a paw-shaped cookie cutter if you regularly make healthy homemade dog treats.
-You can use them for people cookies, too!
+To cut the treats, I used a dog bone shaped cookie cutter from a Dog, Bone and Paw Print Cookie Cutter Set.

 Gift wrapping ideas for your easy homemade dog treats

-I packaged my easy homemade dog treat recipe several ways.
+I packaged my easy homemade dog treats several ways.
 I put some in a Santa mug, so while doggie is having her treat, mom or dad can have a nice cup of tea.
-I also put some healthy homemade dog treats in a cute holiday cellophane bag with a holiday gift tag – all store bought.
+I also put these healthy dog treats in a cute holiday cellophane bag with a holiday gift tag – all store bought.

 Packaging and decorating the easy homemade dog treats gifts is another activity you can get the kids involved in without spending too much money.
-For example, if you have a supply of large canning jars, have the kids carefully place a handful or two of these homemade dog treats in a jar.
+For example, if you have a supply of large canning jars, have the kids carefully place a handful or two of the treats in a jar.